 Update – some clarity regarding the ingredients

 In 2017, Spanish researchers undertook a rigorous scientific analysis of Jamaican Stone to identify the exact ingredients.
-They did indeed find it has toxic ingredients and describe it as a ‘dangerous aphrodisiac’.
+They concluded that it has toxic ingredients and described it as a ‘dangerous aphrodisiac’.
 You can read their full research article here.

-There are alternatives which don’t present the same potential risk as Jamaican Stone.
-So if you are interested in trying a desensitizing product, I highly recommend taking a look at my overview of different desentizing sprays.
+There are alternatives which don’t present the same problems as Jamaican Stone.
+So if you’re interested in trying a desensitizing product, I highly recommend taking a look at my overview of different desentizing sprays.